 - A web portal that contains study-specific information within the Central Repository and accepts electronic requests for biospecimens and data

 - A collection of genotyping data from GWAS and sequencing studies housed at dbGaP

 For more information about the Central Repository, please read the Frequently Asked Questions.

 Information on NIDDK Multicenter Clinical Research.

-The NIDDK Central Repository development team would like to acknowledge the National Heart, Lung, and Blood Institute and its BioLINCC Program for the programming code used in the implementation of this website.
-The NIDDK Central Repository code was based on the BioLINCC framework, which shares many of the same advanced features and a well-defined yet flexible workflow for request submission and fulfillment.
+The NIDDK Central Repository would like to acknowledge the National Heart, Lung, and Blood Institute and its BioLINCC Program for allowing NIDDK to benefit from the BioLINCC website framework and some of the features for request submission and fulfillment.